Rowaling Legacy Project – 1971-2021 (2023)

 Nils Faarlund would return to Norway to further develop and cement his role as a leader in Norwegian mountaineering and the friluftsliv outdoor life (outdoor education) traditions.
 The Norwegian School of Mountaineering he had started in 1967 has been an influence locally and abroad for fifty years.

-Arne Nass, within a year of returning, would coin the term “deep ecology” at the Third World Future Research Conference in Bucharest in 1972.
+Arne Naess, within a year of returning, would coin the term “deep ecology” at the Third World Future Research Conference in Bucharest in 1972.
 He would become a world renown philosophical voice for addressing our continued ecological crisis with a deeper questioning of cultural norms.

 I stumbled onto the anti-expedition story in a university library.
 Pursuing a rare Arne Naess english article in the early 1980’s, I found in the same journal, North American Review (Summer, 1974), the Sigmund Kvaloy paper, “Ecophilosophy and Ecopolitics: Thinking and Acting in Response to the Threat of Ecocatastrophe.”